kwaldenphd/python-workflows/README.md

 - Functions in this sample program include `print()` and `input()`
 - You can always `Step Out` if you accidently step into a function

-<blockquote>Q3: What type of error does this program return (syntax, runtime, semantic) and why?
+<blockquote>Q2: What type of error does this program return (syntax, runtime, semantic) and why?
 How would we go about modifying the program to address this error?</blockquote>

+<blockquote>Q3: Take a program (<code>.py</code> file) from a previous lab or collaborative problem solving session and load it into Spyder.
+Explore how the program runs in a different IDE.
+In particular, explore Spyder's options to run portions or a selection of the larger program.
+How does this change the way you interact with the program?</blockquote>

 <blockquote>Q4: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>